 The introduction of the governments kept animal bill will lead to many primates needing refuge and sanctuary in the coming years.
 This is where we, the Wildheart Trust, come in and our part in the campaign begins.
 Our ground breaking new facility will give the sanctuary the space to be involved in this vital mission and support the rescue of primates that have been kept in often sub-standard conditions as pets around the UK.

-We currently have monkeys which originate from Africa and across regions of Central and South America.
-Our species include spider monkeys, capuchins, vervet and marmosets but by building our new Primate Rescue Centre and with your help we know that we can care for many more species of monkey.
+We currently have primate species which originate from Africa and across regions of Central and South America.
+These include spider monkeys, capuchins, vervet and marmosets but our new Primate Rescue Facility will provide potential to react to a greater number of rescues in the future.

-One of our biggest supporters is Dame Judi Dench and she has fallen in love with our ring tailed lemur Tsingy who was born at the Wildheart Animal Sanctuary in 2004.
-Tsingy means "to tiptoe."
-She sends him a birthday card every year.
+One of our biggest supporters is Dame Judi Dench and she has fallen in love with our ring tailed lemur Tsingy who has been at the Wildheart Animal Sanctuary since 2004.
+Tsingy means "to tiptoe" and Judi sends him a birthday card every year.